Philomena Mwilu Biography

 - In January 2012, she was appointed the head of the Environment and Land Division of the High Court and in November of the same year, she was elevated to the Court of Appeal

-Philomena Mbete Mwilu Life History
+Philomena Mwilu Background

 Justice Philomena Mwilu has a legacy of paying attention to issues pertaining the welfare of her colleagues.
 While working at Eldoret High Court, she noticed that a number of magistrates had a drinking problem and so she initiated counselling and bonding sessions with judicial officers to assist them.